 Section 162(m) of the Internal Revenue Code generally disallows public companies a tax deduction for federal income tax purposes of remuneration in excess of \$1 million paid to the chief executive officer and certain other highly compensated executive officers in any taxable year.
-For tax years beginning before January 1, 2018, remuneration in excess of \$1 million was deductible if it qualified as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
-The exemption from Section 162(m)'s deduction limit for performance-based compensation was repealed, effective for taxable years beginning after December 31, 2017, such that the compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017, that have not been subsequently materially modified.
-While our Compensation Committee is mindful of the benefit of being able to fully deduct the compensation paid to our named executive officers, our Compensation Committee believes that we should retain the flexibility to provide compensation to our named executive officers that is not fully tax deductible when it believes that such payments are appropriate to attract and retain executive talent or meet other business objectives.
+While our Compensation Committee considers tax deductibility as one of the factors in determining executive compensation, the Compensation Committee believes that we should retain the flexibility to provide compensation to our named executive officers that is not fully tax deductible when it believes that such payments are appropriate to attract and retain executive talent or meet other business objectives.
 Our Compensation Committee intends to continue to compensate our named executive officers in a manner consistent with the best interests of our Company and our stockholders even if any portion of such compensation is non-deductible.